townerhale/cloud_resume_challenge_frontend/Readme.md

-Front end hosted on S3 bucket,
+Front end hosted on S3 bucket.

 Cloud Architecture for project: